microsoft/reactxp/docs/docs/components/link.md

 next: components/navigator
 ---

 This component displays a hyperlink.
-On the web, it translates to an <a> tag.
+On the web, it translates to an &lt;a&gt; tag.

 ## Props
 ``` javascript